NathanHarrington/NathanHarrington.github.io/content/posts/bmfiddle_styling.md

 next disciplined flow will be:

 Log in to bmfiddle.com
-Create the first draft of the canvas.
+Fork from the clarity canvas.
 Upload the imagery resources.

 Now for each update: